EvickaStudio/GeoGuessr-API/README.md

 `python main.py`

-The script will make a request to the GeoGuessr API and print the response to the console.
+This script sends a GET request to the GeoGuessr API using the endpoint you set and prints the response to the console.

 ## API Endpoints